How much is your car worth?

 From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Toyota vehicles are more reliable than Nissan vehicles.
 Consumer Reports ranks Toyota second in reliability.
 Nissan is ranked 14th.

-The Mirai’s maximum driving range is 312 miles with a full tank of fuel of hydrogen, over twice as far as the Leaf’s 151 mile range.
-After it exhausts its range, the Mirai can then refuel in five minutes, while the Leaf has to recharge for 40 minutes for only a 80% charge at a specially configured quick charge station not available in most areas.
+The Mirai’s maximum driving range in pure electric mode is 312 miles, over two times as far than the Leaf’s 151-mile range and 38% further than the Leaf PLUS’ 226-mile range.
+After it exhausts its hydrogen, the Mirai can refuel in minutes at a hydrogen dueling station, while the Leaf has to recharge for 40 minutes for only an 80% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 35 hours.

 For better stopping power the Mirai’s front brake rotors are larger than those on the Leaf: